Toa Baja, Puerto Rico

 Toa Baja (/es/) is a town and municipality of Puerto Rico located in the northern coast, north of Toa Alta and Bayamón; east of Dorado; and west of Cataño.
 Toa Baja is spread over five barrios, including Toa Baja Pueblo (the downtown area and the administrative center of the city).
 Toa Baja is part of the San Juan-Caguas-Guaynabo Combined Statistical Area.
-Toa Baja is located fifteen minutes by car from San Juan and two hours from Ponce.
+Toa Baja is located approximately twenty-five minutes by car from San Juan and two hours from Ponce, in non rush hour traffic.

 History

 The region of what is now Toa Baja belonged to the Taíno region of Toa and Bayamón, which was located on the north coast of Puerto Rico.
 The regions were led by cacique Aramana and Majagua respectively.
 During the Spanish colonization, a farm was settled in the region around 1511 where Spanish settlers tried to learn from the Taínos how to grow fruits and vegetables.
 Some of the families who settled in the region were Marrero, Salgado, and Martínez, from the Canary Islands.